 Simple English definitions for legal terms

-Read a random definition: liquidated damages
+Read a random definition: self-dealing

 An initial public offering (IPO) is when a company sells its stock to the public for the first time.
 It's like a big sale where people can buy a piece of the company and become part owners.
 The company has to follow certain rules and regulations set by the government to make sure everything is fair and safe for the buyers.
 IPOs can be exciting because they give people a chance to invest in a company they believe in and potentially make money if the company does well.